MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 ## Hidden folders

-*Caution: Be careful with these files, you might break osu! if you are not careful.*

 ### Data

 osu! data files.
 Contains some of osu!'s cache.
 They should not be deleted, because they may be in use by osu!.

 ## Files

+*Caution: Be careful with these files, you might break osu! if you are not careful.*

 ### Database Files (.db)

 ### collection.db

-the player's "Collections" in-game. the player can post it to forum for others to check out the player's "Collections".
+The player's "Collections" in-game.
+The player can post them to the forums for others to see.
 Actual beatmaps are not provided.

 ### osu!.db

-This file contains osu!'s database of beatmaps difficulties.
+This file contains osu!'s database of beatmap difficulties.

 ### presence.db

-This file is a cache of osu!players logged in the Chat_Console.
+This file is a cache of osu!players logged in the Chat Console.

 ### scores.db